Get in touch! We are available 24/7.

 A simple but effective way to combat ad fatigue is to exclude the customers who have already interacted with your ads.
 The same ads will likely not work on the same audience again, so your best bet is to either rotate your ads or decrease the frequency of those ads to the consumers who have already converted.
 Call tracking helps you identify which individual customers and customer groups have already responded to your ads, so you can easily adjust your marketing approach for a more effective campaign outcome.

 Another surefire way to combat ad fatigue is to simply reach out to new customers if you don’t feel like creating new advertisements altogether.
 Sometimes it makes sense to expand your reach and re-use your ads because they have been high-converting in the past.
 All you need is to expose them to new sets of eyes.
 Call tracking helps to expand your reach by giving you the granular analytics needed to optimize your campaigns accordingly.

 Call Tracking Helps You Attribute Success to the Right Campaigns

 As briefly mentioned, making the right optimizations is critical to your ad performance and audience reach.
 The ROI attribution aspect of call tracking makes it an invaluable resource to overcoming ad fatigue.
 Call tracking allows users to conduct thorough A/B testing on their campaigns to determine the best optimizations, location, and audience for the ad.

 With call tracking on your side, you don’t need to fear ad fatigue.
 The solution will be built right into your system.
-To get an inside look at the platform, schedule a free online demo today.
+To get an inside look at the platform, schedule a consultation today.
 You’ll get to speak to an expert who will answer all the questions you might have about the platform.